Coverage Gaps vs. Lapses: What's the Difference?

 What is the difference between a coverage gap and a coverage lapse?

 A coverage gap is a broad term for any period without active insurance — whether intentional or accidental.
 A lapse is a specific type of gap caused by policy cancellation, usually due to missed payments.
-Lapses are viewed more harshly by insurers because they indicate financial irresponsibility, while gaps from switching providers or not owning a car may carry little to no penalty if properly documented.
+Lapses are viewed more harshly by insurers because they indicate financial risk, while gaps from switching providers or not owning a car may carry little to no penalty if properly documented.

 How much will my rates go up after a gap in car insurance?